Randomized phase III study of docetaxel plus bavituximab in previously treated advanced non-squamous non-small-cell lung cancer.

 Conclusions: The combination of bavituximab plus docetaxel is not superior to docetaxel in patients with previously treated advanced NSCLC.
 The addition of bavituximab to docetaxel does not meaningfully increase toxicity.
 The potential benefit of bavituximab observed in patients with high β2GP1 levels and in patients subsequently treated with immune checkpoint inhibitors requires further investigation.

 Clinical trial number: NCT01999673.

 Gerber, D E; Horn, L; Boyer, M; Sanborn, Rachel E; Natale, R; Palmero, R; Bidoli, P; Bondarenko, I; Germonpre, P; Ghizdavescu, D; Kotsakis, A; Lena, H; Losonczy, G; Park, K; Su, W-C; Tang, M; Lai, J; Kallinteris, N L; Shan, J S; Reck, M; and Spigel, D R, "Randomized phase III study of docetaxel plus bavituximab in previously treated advanced non-squamous non-small-cell lung cancer."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 405.